kbessonov1984/ecoli_serotyping/README.md

                         Data/ectyper_database.json for more information
 ```

-# Fine tunning parameters
+# Fine-tunning parameters
-ECTyper requires minimum options to run (`-i` and `-o`) but allows for extensive configuration to accomodate wide variaty of typing scenarios
+`ECTyper` requires minimum options to run (`-i` and `-o`) but allows for extensive configuration to accomodate wide variaty of typing scenarios

 | Parameter|      Explanation                                                 | Usage scenario                                                                    |
 |----------|:----------------------------------------------------------------:|:----------------------------------------------------------------------------------: